 All balloting shall be by one of the following methods:

-2. Through a secure electronic balloting means as prescribed by the trustees.
+2. Through a secure electronic balloting means as prescribed by the Trustees.

 All ballots must be received no later than the date set forth in the notice of election.
 Ballots not in accordance with the above shall be invalid.

-Section 4 - Tellers
+Section 4 - Tabulation